 The Wave process from a vendor’s perspective

-Skyhigh was one of eight vendors selected to participate in the Wave evaluation based on market presence.
+McAfee was one of ten vendors selected to participate in the Wave evaluation of current offering, strategy, and market presence.
 The amount of time and resources Forrester spends to evaluate vendors is significant.
 The process is designed to cut through marketing hype and validate every vendor claim.
 As a participating vendor, we found the evaluation to be extremely detailed and we estimate it took hundreds of hours for Forrester to evaluate each participant over several months.
 To give you a sense of the process, here are some of the things it involved:

 - Questionnaire – Forrester sent each vendor a 160-question technical questionnaire and each vendors’ responses resulted in approximately 250 pages of written material.